antoinenisoli/antoinenisoli/README.md

-### Hi there 👋
 # Header

-### Hello world 👋🤓
+### Hello world 👋

-🕹️ As a student programmer, I'm working on video games : https://antoine-nisoli.itch.io/
+🕹️ As a gameplay programmer, I'm working on video games : https://antoine-nisoli.itch.io/ 🌐 I'm also looking for an internship as a Full Stack .NET Developer : https://www.linkedin.com/in/antoine-nisoli/